-Specialized providers can not only offer better margins, they are also better equipped to scale when your volumes pick up.
+Specialized providers can not only offer better margins, but they are also better equipped to scale when your volumes pick up.

 Ideally, you want a cloud-based solution that integrates with your store’s or marketplace’s hosting platform.

 The key is to find a SaaS platform that integrates with most of the tools you already use and can scale with you.
-Your goal is for it to minimize errors and speed things up, ideally generating reorder suggestions and even sending emails directly to your suppliers.
+Your goal is to minimize errors and speed things up, ideally generating reorder suggestions and even sending emails directly to your suppliers.

 Accounting & Payroll